-- 1. Help the social worker support the parent or guardian in submitting the referral. - 2.
-Coordinate providing assignments from the classroom teachers to the parent or guardian until homebound teacher is assigned. - 3.
-Facilitate the exchange of assignments and materials between the homebound teacher and the classroom teachers as needed. - 4.
-Work with the student and his or her family to ensure that academic and/or elective course requirements are being met while the student is receiving hospital/homebound instruction. - 5.
-Encourage engagement between school staff members and the student. - 6.
-Immediately contact the ESE Program Specialist and the LEA if concerns arise. - 7.
-Participate in the hospital/homebound student's school reintegration process.
+- 5. Work with the student and his or her family to ensure that academic and/or elective course requirements are being met while the student is receiving hospital homebound instruction. - 6.
+Encourage engagement between school staff members and the student. - 7.
+Immediately contact the ESE Hospital Homebound Program Specialist and the LEA if concerns arise. - 8.
+Participate in the hospital homebound student's school reintegration process.